candidtim/f2-commander/README.md

     poetry install --with dev

-It also uses YAPF, flake8, isort, mypy and pytest.
+It also uses black, flake8, isort, mypy and pytest.
 An IDE or an LSP should pick up their configuration, or they can be executed with poetry.
 For example:

     poetry run pytest

 To run all code quality controls and linters:

     ./check

-See `./check` for more commands.

 To run the application from source code: